ExaESM-WP4/Containers-for-Scientific-Computing/01_motivation.md

 With containerized environments, it's extremely simple to (1) get started on your local machine, as well as to (2) scale a task out to another, e.g. bigger machine, or to (3) share an environment with your colleague who wants to build upon an analysis you have already started.

 We cover sharing of containerized software environments later in more detail.
-For a start, here we demonstrate the "installation" of a fully identical IPython software environment on a Linux, MacOS and Windows machine, as well as e.g. on a shared workstation.
+For a start, here we demonstrate the "installation" (or deployment) of a fully identical IPython software environment on a Linux, MacOS and Windows machine, as well as e.g. on a shared workstation and a high-performance computing system.
 IPython is provided with the [Jupyter Docker stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html), which are provided by [Dockerhub](https://hub.docker.com/r/jupyter/base-notebook), a very popular container sharing platform.
 Only two commands are necessary to pull and start-up the software environment.

 Your Linux desktop with Docker,